 This theoretical framework will then be applied to validation and control of cyber-physical systems in particular from automotive industry.

-We are looking for motivated candidates with a Masters degree in CS, EE, Math or even Physics, and a solid background in a non-empty subset of computer science (algorithms, automata, logic), control, optimization, formal methods, machine learning, signal processing and statistical reasoning.
-Such candidates who are ready to learn new things and complete their background, are kindly requested to send e-mail (with "PhD-candidate" in the title) a CV and a motivation letter to firstname.lastname@example.org and email@example.com
+We are looking for motivated candidates with (or completing) a Master degree in Computer Science, Mathematics, Control Engineering, and a solid background in a non-empty subset of Computer Science (algorithms, automata, logics), control theory, optimization, formal methods and statistical reasoning.
+Such candidates who are ready to learn new things and complete their background, are kindly requested to send e-mail (with "PhD-candidate" in the title) a CV, a motivation letter, and if already available a university transcript and Master manuscript, to firstname.lastname@example.org and email@example.com